kgriffs/rzip/README.md

 rzip
 =======

-The world's most efficient compression algorithm.
-Not designed for speed.
+The world's most efficient compression algorithm (in terms of space, not time).